chrisgargotta/chrisgargotta/README.md

 # Howdy!
 I'm Chris!

-I Manager of Developer Ecosystem @ Twilio.
+Manager of Developer Ecosystem @ Twilio.

 Today is a beautiful day to be a builder, and I can't wait to see what you build!